The CEO’s Information Problem

 Think about the last important decision you made at work.
 You probably had some information—but not all of it.
 You could have gotten more—but the deadline was approaching.
 You made the best call you could with what you had.

 This isn’t a technology problem.
 It’s been true since the first organization was formed.
 But the scale has changed dramatically.
-The volume of available information has exploded.
-The velocity at which things change has accelerated.
-The variety of sources and formats has multiplied.
+Consider what a typical knowledge worker deals with today:

 Your brain hasn’t evolved to match.
 Neither have your organizational processes.

 The traditional solutions—hire more people, work longer hours, use better search tools—don’t scale.
-You can’t outrun exponential information growth with linear effort increases.

 This is where AI actually creates value—not by replacing human judgment, but by closing the gap between the information you need and the information you have.